Tampa March for Lions is a Roaring Success

-This is a global event (15 countries and 50 cities with 191 organizers of lion marches) to raise awareness about:
+This is a global event (15 countries and 62 cities with over 250 organizers of lion marches) to raise awareness about:

 Walking with lions (walking lions on leashes and letting people walk out into groups of sub adult lions, so the lions get used to people walking up within shooting distance)